MZanggl/mockzen/README.md

 // now import and use this version of "dep" where ever you need it!
 ```

 Note that the environment variable `MOCKZEN_TEST_ENV` does not affect custom registries.
 This is again so they don't interfere with application code.
-Please use the explicit `dep.enable()`!
+Please use the explicit `dep.enableTestEnv()`!

 ## Testing Utilities